wtsi-hgi/irobot/README.md

-Note that if iRobot has yet to fetch the data object (or any specified ranges thereof), a `202 Accepted` response will be returned with the `text/plain` content of the estimated finish time (per ISO 8601), or empty content if this estimate cannot be calculated.
+Note that if iRobot has yet to fetch the data object (or any specified ranges thereof), a `202 Accepted` response will be returned with the `text/plain` content of the estimated finish time (per ISO8601), or empty content if this estimate cannot be calculated.
 A data object can be forcibly refetched by sending the `Cache-Control: no-cache` request header.